 The following appetizers are not only free-from all common allergens, but they’re also quick to put together, easy to make, and tasty enough to fill even the pickiest eaters with holiday cheer.

-Use Hilary’s Veggie Bites as a base for allergen-free canapés.
-Top Mediterranean Bites with a spread made from pureed black olives, sun-dried tomatoes, capers, garlic, thyme, and olive oil and a few arugula leaves.
+Use Hilary’s Veggie Bites or Meatless Breakfast Sausages as a base for allergen-free canapés.
+Top them with a spread made from pureed black olives, sun-dried tomatoes, capers, garlic, thyme, and olive oil and a few arugula leaves.
 Try Broccoli Casserole Bites topped with a red pepper spread made with pureed jarred roasted red peppers, white beans, olive oil, garlic, salt, and pepper.
-Or take the Spicy Mesquite Bites and top them with tahini-free hummus that has been blended with a cooked beet.
+Or take the Spicy Veggie Sausages and top them with tahini-free hummus that has been blended with a cooked beet.

 Leaves are one of the best allergen-free vehicles for deliciousness.
 They’re party-friendly, allowing you to munch to your heart’s content without getting your hands dirty.
 Fill romaine lettuce leaves or endive leaves with all kinds of tasty treats, like a salad of chopped apples, fennel, white beans, lemon juice, and olive oil.
 Or go for a sweet-savory bite like roasted pears (roast them with a drizzle of maple syrup and a little coconut oil) with dried cranberries, hemp seeds, and a simple vinaigrette.